Solar & EV

 Solar Panels

-Conservation regulations stipulate that permission for solar is required for front elevations if mounted on a wall.
-We are still trying to ascertain whether that also means roof slope but for now it may be safest to assume that as far as SCC planning officers are concerned, planning permission is required to mount solar panels on a front elevation, in spite of the fact they are not mentioned on the OT Article 4(2).
+These general conservation regulations stipulate that permission for solar is not required on any side or rear elevations, but is required for front elevations only if mounted on a wall.
+The word wall seems to very clearly not include a roof slope but for now, as far as we know, SCC planning do say that planning permission is required to mount solar panels on a front elevation, in spite of the fact they are not mentioned on the OT Article 4(2).

-But it is worth being aware of this clause:
+But whether planning permission is required or not, it is worth being aware of this clause regarding permitted development:

 This implies that if there is any doubt you should seek advice from SCC.